NehaDadhich/nehasFoodWorld/recipes/tawa-pulao.md

 - Add chopped carrot, beans, potatoes, peas and corn to it.
 Add little salt at this stage, this will speed up the cooking.
 - Once the vegetables are nearly done, add the chopped tomatoes.
-- Add turmeric powder, red chilly powder, garam masala, pav bhaji masala and remaining salt to it.
+- Add turmeric powder, red chilli powder, garam masala, pav bhaji masala and remaining salt to it.
 Cook for 2 to 3 minutes.
 - Once the tomatoes are done, add the cooked rice and cook for 3 to 5 minutes.

 Tawa Pulao is ready.